hardeepsingh07/Task-Loco/README.md

 | GET    | /task  | /filter       | Provide filtered task based on JSON Body |
 | GET    | /task  | /archive         | Provide all the archived tasks |
 | DELETE | /task  | /:taskId        | Remove the task associated with the task ID |

-## Front End
-An iOS mobile application leveraging API powered by MongoDB database

-### Mobile Application
-- Provide full functionality to create tasks and organize tasks within a project
-- Written in Swift 5
-- Leverage libraries like  RxSwift and Almofire for networking and asynchronous operation

-### Screenshots

 ## Run
 ### Api